reinaldncku/reinaldncku.github.io/index.md

 ## About
 ----
 Hello! 大家好!
 I am Reinald Adrian Pugoy (李仁傑), an Assistant Professor at the [University of the Philippines - Open University (UPOU)](https://fics.upou.edu.ph), which pioneered Open and Distance e-Learning in the Philippines.
-Courses I teach include Programming Languages and Software Engineering, and I handle mostly graduate students.
-I also designed and shepherded the first AI course in the university.
+Courses I teach include Programming Languages, Object-Oriented Programming and Artificial Intelligence, and I handle mostly graduate students.
 Furthermore, I happen to be the current Director of our university's [ICT Development Office](https://ictdo.upou.edu.ph/).

 I am also a PhD candidate at the [Department of Computer Science and Information Engineering](https://www.csie.ncku.edu.tw/), National Cheng Kung University (NCKU) in Tainan City, Taiwan.
 I am a member of the [Intelligent Knowledge Management Lab](https://ikmlab.csie.ncku.edu.tw) under the supervision of [Prof. Hung-Yu Kao](https://ikmlab.csie.ncku.edu.tw/advisor.html).
 My current research deals with the intersection of Recommender Systems, Natural Language Processing, and Deep Learning.